sonic-net/DASH/documentation/load-bal-service/fast-path-icmp-flow-redirection.md

 In case of live sites, for example, fast path goes wrong and incorrectly updates the flow, we will need a toggle to disable this behavior.

+There should be 3 knobs for controlling the 3 individual scenarios mentioned above.
+1.  vip / ilpip fastpath toggle - if enabled, honor ipv4 redirect with gre key 253
+1. ST / PE fastpath toggle - if enabled, honor ipv6 redirect packet with gre key 254
+1. ILB fastpath toggle - if enabled, honor ipv4 redirect with gre key 254

 This toggle is added as an attribute to ENI:

 ```c